Personal Injury · Auto Accidents

 Why the Election Matters Before You Settle

 Insurance adjusters know which tort election applies to your claim.
 If you are a limited tort policyholder and the adjuster believes your injuries do not meet the serious injury threshold, the settlement offer will reflect that assessment.
+Understanding what affects personal injury settlement value in Pennsylvania before accepting any offer is how you avoid settling for less than your case is worth.
 Accepting a settlement without understanding whether you actually have full tort rights, or whether an exception applies, can result in recovering significantly less than your claim is worth.

 A Pittsburgh personal injury attorney can evaluate the tort election, identify applicable exceptions, assess whether the serious injury threshold is met based on the medical evidence, and build the claim accordingly before any settlement is reached.